gtuja/GSL/README.md

   {  (U32)1,    vidPsmServiceLsm    },  /* PSM_TYPE_LSM */
 };
 ```
-- BTM is responsibe for task processes invoked by GSL API, vidGslProcess.
+- BTM is responsibe for task processes and shall be invoked by GSL API, vidGslProcess.
 - Preset configurations are below and those might change depending on the UA specification.

 ```C